-The MPO is a proponent of creating a multimodal, safe, and efficient transportation system that ensures accessibility to all roadway users.
-In order to increase the number of projects that provide multimodal facilities in central lowa, the MPO developed Multimodal Guidelines.
+The MPO strongly supports creating a multimodal, safe, and efficient transportation system that ensures accessibility to all roadway users.

+In order to increase the number of projects that provide multimodal facilities in central Iowa, the MPO developed Multimodal Design Guidelines.

 These guidelines recognize the importance of, and encouraged the concept of, complete street development.